THE REIYL CONFERENCE: GLASGOW

 - Intersections of identities in youth literature, i.e., (not exhaustive) indigeneity, race, gender, disability studies, immigration status, language, religion, sexuality, and class

 - Data collection on books featuring people and cultures that are typically marginalised and stereotyped

 - Critical engagement with foundational approaches to diversity in youth literature (for example, Bishop’s mirrors, windows, sliding glass doors)

 - New critical approaches to integrating critical race, disability, feminist, gender, religious, post-colonial, queer etc. theory in youth literature and the intersections of these theories

-The proposed papers and panels should show how the contributor(s) will critically engage with the chosen topic.
+We asked that the proposed papers and panels show how the contributor(s) will critically engage with the chosen topic.
 In other words, the proposal should do more than identify the current state of things (what might be called an "all-about" paper) and instead work toward a specific, arguable thesis and, where appropriate, include a specific case study.

 For questions and concerns, please contact Breanna McDaniel or Joshua Simpson at questions@REIYL.com.